stephengeller/games_and_ideas/README.md

 # Games and Ideas

 This contains small projects created before the start of the Makers Academy bootcamp in London.
-These
+These provide a good insight into how I transitioned from procedural method-based programming to the preferred OOD since starting the course!

 ## Current project list